Working Together to Tackle our Region’s Housing Needs

 - January to February 2020 Findings and Analysis: submission of draft report to the project team made up of staff from CVRD, Town of Comox, Village of Cumberland and City of Courtenay

-For more information contact Alana Mullaly, Senior Manager of Sustainability and RGS Planning.
+For more information contact Alana Mullaly, General Manager of Planning and Development Services.